MrMysterius/mangasee-downloader/README.md

 ## Prerequisites

+### 7-Zip

 For the Mangasee123 Downloader to work you need to have 7-Zip as Command Line Tool install.
 In the way that it is accessible with the command `7z` in the terminal.

+On windows you can download this from the [7-zip.org](https://www.7-zip.org/download.html) download page.
+Make sure to take `7-Zip Extra: standalone console version` version. (yes, yes you need to have working 7z or something that can work with it installed before).
+After extracting the archive move the file `7za.exe` to a folder that is in [PATH](https://techpp.com/2021/08/26/set-path-variable-in-windows-guide/) (like `C:\Windows`) or make a folder and add it to [PATH](https://techpp.com/2021/08/26/set-path-variable-in-windows-guide/).
+Also rename it to `7z.exe` otherwise it will not work.

 ## Installation

 Download the corresponding binary from the releases page.
-On Windows Drop it somewhere where it will be in a folder already covered by PATH like `C:\Windows` or add it manually to PATH.
+On Windows Drop it somewhere where it will be in a folder already covered by [PATH](https://techpp.com/2021/08/26/set-path-variable-in-windows-guide/) like `C:\Windows` or add it manually to [PATH](https://techpp.com/2021/08/26/set-path-variable-in-windows-guide/).
 On Linux make an alias to it or add it to `/bin` or `/usr/bin`.

 ## Usage / Commands and Arguments